Jury rules Apple owes Qualcomm $31M for patent infringement

 SAN DIEGO (AP) — A jury has decided Apple should pay $31 million in damages for infringing on patents for technology owned by mobile chip maker Qualcomm that helps iPhones quickly connect to the internet and extend their battery life.

-The verdict Friday in a San Diego federal court follows a two-week trial pitting two former allies that have become bitter adversaries.
-The trial is a fragment of a legal battle involving Apple and Qualcomm, who are sparing over who invented some of the technology used for key features in smartphones and other mobile devices.
+The verdict Friday in a San Diego federal court follows a two-week trial that pitted two former allies that have become bitter adversaries.
+The trial is a fragment of a legal battle involving Apple and Qualcomm, which are sparing over who invented some of the technology used for key features in smartphones and other mobile devices.

-The jury agreed with Qualcomm’s contention that it should be paid $1.41 per iPhone relying on three of its patents.
+The stakes will be much larger in another federal trial next month that will determine whether Apple should be required to pay Qualcomm for licensing other technology used in iPhones.

-Qualcomm hailed the verdict as a validation of its technology’s importance to iPhones.
-Apple said it was disappointed with the decision.
+Apple had been paying the licensing fees until it stopped in 2017 and filed a lawsuit alleging that Qualcomm was abusing his dominance of the mobile chip market to gouge smartphone makers for technology that it hadn’t even invented.
+That trial is scheduled to start April 15.

 Most Read Business Stories